 The regulatory landscape surrounding PFAS continues to take shape at both the federal and state levels.
 Final regulations have not yet been promulgated for PFAS at the federal level.
 The United States Environmental Protection Agency (EPA) developed a Drinking Water Lifetime Health Advisory (LHA) of 70 parts per trillion for PFOA and PFOS (individual and combined), replacing previously-published provisional values.
-States continue to develop standards, screening values, guidance, and interim criteria for one or more PFAS including PFOS, PFOA, perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorononanoic acid (PFNA) in drinking water, surface water, and groundwater.
-Several states have issued orders for PFAS-related sampling.
-For example, the California Water Boards are taking a phased systematic approach and issued sampling and reporting orders for drinking water systems and chrome plating facilities in 2019, and petroleum refineries in 2021.

-The graphic below highlights the current standing of state-level regulation for PFAS compounds, as of December 2020.
-Some states have both promulgated standards and pending guidance.
+States continue to develop standards, screening values, guidance, and interim criteria for one or more PFAS including PFOS, PFOA, perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorononanoic acid (PFNA), and GenX in drinking water, surface water, and groundwater.
+Several states have issued orders for PFAS-related information and sampling, and this trend is expected to continue across the US.
+The map below highlights the current standing of state-level regulation for PFAS compounds.
 For specific information on the standards and guidance, the listed PFAS chemicals, and the affected water type, the Interstate Technology & Regulatory Council (ITRC) maintains a detailed listing of information on their PFAS Fact Sheets website (pfas-1.itrcweb.org/fact-sheets).